Shawn Harper

-Aaron Shawn Harper (born July 9, 1968) is an American former professional football offensive tackle in the National Football League (NFL), who played for the Indianapolis Colts and appeared on MTV's Made.
+Aaron Shawn Harper (born July 9, 1968) is an American former professional football player who was an offensive tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Indiana Hoosiers.
+Harper appeared on MTV's Made.

 Football career

-Harper was drafted by the Los Angeles Rams in the fourth round of the 1992 NFL draft.
+Harper was selected by the Los Angeles Rams in the fourth round of the 1992 NFL draft.
 Throughout his career, he played for the Rams, the Houston Oilers, the Indianapolis Colts and three years in NFL Europe with the Amsterdam Admirals and Frankfurt Galaxy.